markembling/storelet/README.rst

 Backup Types
 ------------

 Right now, the only type of backup is a zip file, using ``ZipBackup``.
 In the future, I may add others such as tar files and so on.
-If you really don't want a zip file, elephant may not be right for you at the moment.
+If you really don't want a zip file, storelet may not be right for you at the moment.

 Warning
 -------